Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Learning@home

 \subsection{Training infrastructure}

 Finally, we describe Learning@home --- a deep learning infrastructure that performs distributed training of large models on hardware provided by volunteers.
+Each worker runs three components:

-Learning@home workers run three components with different responsibilities: \begin{itemize} \item \textbf{Trainer} --- forming batches and training; \item \textbf{Runtime} --- inference and expert updates; \item \textbf{DHT Node} --- bookkeeping and routing; \end{itemize} \textbf{Trainer} generates batches and propagates them through the model.
+\textbf{Trainer} generates batches and propagates them through the model.
 After forming a batch and converting it into an input vector, the trainer iterates over a sequence of DMoE layers and organizes forward and backward passes, as described in Sections \ref{sect:method_dmoe} and \ref{sect:method_gating}.
 Learning@home fully embraces the asynchronous training paradigm, where a trainer can process hundreds of concurrent batches.

 \textbf{Runtime} is responsible for expert inference and training.
 This is the only process that has access to participant's GPU device(s).
-Once all the experts are initialized, runtime listens to the incoming connections from trainers and handles two types of requests:
+Once all the experts are initialized, runtime listens to the incoming connections from trainers and handles two types of requests: \begin{itemize}[leftmargin=*] \item \textbf{Forward}: given inputs, compute and return expert outputs on these inputs (no side-effects); \item \textbf{Backward}: given inputs and gradients of loss function w.r.t. outputs, return gradients w.r.t. inputs and \textit{update expert parameters by gradient descent}. \end{itemize} Since trainers can operate under latency, the runtime is not required to process all requests right away.
+Instead, it aggregates requests into batches for better GPU utilization.